lo-tp/react-iframe-helper/README.md

 Another thing worth mentioning for folks using typescript is that the whole lib is written in ts so types will never be a concern.

+# What's Under the hood

+The idea is very simple.
+To tell if the app inside the iframe is running properly, just send a query mesage to query the status.

+Once it replies then we know is's working.

+If we wait for a certain amount of time without receiving the reply we see it as a loading failure.

 # Quick Start
 ---
 Installation is fairly easy: `npm install react-iframe-helper`.